Danikk392/Pricifier/README.md

 ## **📊 Key Metrics & Performance**
 - **Improved prediction error** from **70% to 22%** using stacked models and cluster-aware feature selection
-- **Model stacking** using Ridge, Lasso, and Random Forest regressors for enhanced accuracy
+- **Model stacking** using Ridge, GradientBoosting, and Random Forest regressors for enhanced accuracy
 - Clustering (KMeans) used to segment listings by feature profiles for better generalization
 - Sentiment scoring & **TF-IDF** on listing descriptions to capture narrative-driven price signals
 - Processed **74,000+ listings** across major U.S. cities for training and validation